leee0000n/Chess-Engine/README.md

 ```
 This method returns the move played in the encoded form described [here](#how-moves-are-encoded).

-### How Moves Are Encoded
+### How Moves Are EncodeD
-All moves are encoded in a 4-byte integer.
+All moves are encoded in a 4 byte integer.
 Below is a table which shows what each group of bits in the integer represents.

 | Bits | Meaning |
 | ---- | ------- |